chainstep/dibichain-demo/ganache/README.md

 # Ganache Test Chain

-This folder holds the configuration to setup a custom test chain.
-It facilitates [Truffles](https://trufflesuite.com) [Ganache](https://github.com/trufflesuite/ganache) development chain and the [Blockscout](https://github.com/blockscout/blockscout) explorer.
+This folder contains the configuration for setting up a custom test chain.
+It facilitates the [Truffles](https://trufflesuite.com) [Ganache](https://github.com/trufflesuite/ganache) development chain and the [Blockscout](https://github.com/blockscout/blockscout) explorer.

-The setup is also used for the custom chain of the deployed dibichain demo.

 ## Commands